Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Docker Install.md

 Then open `http://localhost:8080` in your browser!

 :::info Login is ON by default
-The default is `security.enableLogin: true`, so a fresh container boots with login **enabled** and seeds a default admin account:
+The default is `security.enableLogin: true`, so a fresh container starts with login **enabled** and creates a default admin account:

 ```
 Username: admin